Khaled-Abbara/advanced-calculator/README.md

 # advanced-calculator

+## basic info about project
+An advanced scientific calculator with prebuilt function that speed up the time it takes to calculate with students.
-Written in Javascript with zero libraries
+This is written in Javascript with zero libraries or dependencies.

-## The languages am using
+## Technologies am using
 - HTML
 - CSS
 - Javascript